tipi-build/docs/0360-build-cache.md

 ## Usage
 The build cache is **enabled by _default_ on containerized & `--remote` builds**.
 This means that _any_ build will benefit from automatic caching.

-`cmake-re` builds containerized by default if `--host` is not provided.
+`cmake-re` runs containerized builds by default if `--host` is not provided.

 ### On `--host` builds
 As on `--host` builds `cmake-re` cannot guarantee the same level of isolation and repeatability caching is disabled by default, it can however be enabled if the user is willing to guarantee himself that the host system won't change between cache reuse.

-It can hence be enabled in these contexts with `TIPI_CACHE_FORCE_ENABLE=ON`.
+It can hence be enabled in these contexts by defining the environment variable `TIPI_CACHE_FORCE_ENABLE=ON`.

 ## Rationale
 C++ applications often take longer to compile than the developer has time to wait, which cause slow iteration cycles and thus reduces developer productivity.
 A common solution is to tighten the scope of the build: consuming dependencies as pre-compiled libraries.
 This, however, increases the risk of version and ABI mismatches, and thus of shipping bugs to production.

-With `cmake-re` we decided to provide a solution based on __maximizing building from source__  with the same toolchain flags to ensure full correctness of the resulting apps, while __maximizing cached builds__ to improve developer iteration cycles : fast+correct.
+With `cmake-re` we decided to provide a solution based on __maximizing building from source__  with the same toolchain flags to ensure full correctness of the resulting apps, while __maximizing cached builds__ to improve developer iteration cycles: fast+correct.

 Each git revision is cached incrementally in a space efficient _comprehensive pack_ file combining the advantages of pre-built binaries and build from sources.